 Most companies no longer invest in buying licensed PM software packages.
 Instead, they use SaaS products like Jira and Monday to manage workflows, assign tasks and track their completion.

-Some of the SaaS products, for example, Slack or Trello combine project management capabilities with collaboration features.
+For example, such a SaaS product as Slack or Trello combines project management capabilities with collaboration features.
 The coronavirus lockdown has led to the emergence of web-based video conferencing platforms, such as Zoom, used extensively for both personal and business communication.

 Apart from traditional collaboration tools, the new immersive solutions unmistakably stand out.
-With headsets and access to the Internet, apps like VRChat enable users to run in-person meetings in a virtual environment.
+With headsets and access to the Internet, apps like VR сhat or a collaborative platform for business enable users to run in-person meetings in a virtual environment.

-At Visartech, we have expertise in building loan management web platforms for families.
-PayMyParents app helps customers securely transfer money to their loved ones.
+At Visartech, we have expertise in SaaS application development which includes building finance management web platforms for families.
+A loan management system helps customers securely transfer money to their loved ones.

 Businesses also use web platforms to create, launch and evaluate promotion campaigns.
 This is also one of the most densely populated SaaS market segments with platforms like Microsoft Dynamics 365 Marketing among global leaders.
 Interestingly, while back in 2007 the number of marketing tools hardly reached several hundred, today more than 8 500 apps are assisting in businesses consolidating their marketing efforts.

 A trend towards boosting productivity via gamification is now gaining momentum.
 For businesses, looking to maximize their staff engagement, here at Visartech we helped to build a mobile app for increasing productivity.
-WizardTech accounts for 33% growth in employee productivity.
-The app comes in both Android and iOS versions.
+A gamification app for business accounts for 33% growth in employee productivity.
+This SaaS application comes both in Android and iOS versions.

 Web-based solutions are also replacing conventional enterprise applications.
 Robust ERP platforms like SAP feature dashboards and data analytics enabling businesses to gain insights into their operations.

-Coupled with extended reality technologies, cloud-based sports simulation platforms, such as SkyTrack are prominent examples of how SaaS development can benefit sports enthusiasts.
-The app enables users to hone their golf skills and play real-time games in a virtual environment.
+Coupled with extended reality technologies, cloud-based sports simulation platforms, such as SkyTrak are prominent examples of how SaaS development can benefit sports enthusiasts.
+This SaaS software enables users to hone their golf skills and play real-time games in a virtual environment.

 - Vertical SaaS Segment

 These SaaS product types are specific to a particular business segment.
 There are web services, targeting construction, HORECA, insurance, manufacturing, or other industries.
-Veeva, for instance, is a tool for pharma companies enabling them to streamline their operations, and Fleetmatics is a platform for logistics.
+Veeva, for instance, is a tool for pharma companies enabling them to streamline their operations.
+Fleetmatics is a SaaS platform for logistics.

-For the E-learning industry, here at Visartech, we delivered a range of solutions: from full-scale digital ecosystems like Techrow and NextGenScience equipped with virtual classrooms and course authoring tools, to gamified apps for younger kids such as Foolproof Reading.
+Here at Visartech, we have delivered a range of SaaS solutions for the E-learning industry.
+It includes full-scale digital ecosystems like e-learning platforms for schools and interactive 3D models for colleges equipped with virtual classrooms and course authoring tools.
+Not to mention, gamification apps for younger kids such as a learn-to-read gamified app.

 By contrast, horizontal apps like Asana can serve companies across a number of industries.
 Dropbox storage service is also an example of a horizontal SaaS app, suitable for individual and business use.